iterative/dvc.org/content/docs/studio/user-guide/teams.md

 # Teams

-You can define teams with one or more team members.
+You can create teams with one or more team members.
 The team members are also called collaborators, and you can assign different roles to them.
 The views that you create in your team's page will be accessible to all members of the team.